How to Revive An Outdated Hiring Process

 Taking the time to do these things on social media will not only bring your hiring process up to current-day standards, but it’ll also improve your employer brand and the quality of candidates you’ll attract over time.

-Improving the Candidate Experience
+Improve Your Candidate Experience

 Tons of resumes = guaranteed success.
 Right?
 Well, not necessarily.